Find Trade Colleges

 • Maintain treatment records.

-What a Shampooer Should Know
+Things a Shampooer Should Know How to Do

 When polled, Shampooers say the following skills are most frequently used in their jobs: